l-hoang/scala-chef/README.md

 * negative ingredients aren't possible
 * A loop verb's end counter part is created by adding a d or ed (even if it's gramatically incorrect
+* Some things that could be optional in the original language are not optional here

 ## To Do:
-- [ ] implement runtime evaluator
+- [x] implement runtime evaluator
-- [ ] implement loops
+- [x] implement loops
-- [ ] implement the rest of the instructions
+- [x] implement the rest of the instructions
-- [ ] decide how to do function calls
+- [x] decide how to do function calls
 - [ ] write a bunch of tests